 Treat

-Medication most commonly used in obsessive compulsive disorder is the selective serotonin reuptake inhibitors (SSRIs)
+Medications most commonly used are the selective serotonin reuptake inhibitors (SSRIs)

 group of drugs such as fluoxetine.
 Prozac is the more widely available treatment for OCD.
 Patients may